KastnerRG/Read_the_docs/docs/project8.rst

 .. code-block :: python3

-	# After running the code, we should get an accuracy as follows:
+	# Executing the Python file will run 10000 MNIST images, each of size 28*28=784, and return a classification.
+The accuracy is the percentage of correct classifications.
 	Running BNN which uses XNOR
 	The shape of the input: (10000, 784)
 	Accuracy: 89.39

-4) Specific tasks for the project
+4) Project Tasks
 ------------

-* Design the binary neural network using XNOR and popcount.
+* Design the binary neural network using XNOR and popcount in HLS.
-* Optimize your design using dataflow or using optimizations such as unroll or pipeline and provide details and trade-off of different design optimizations in your report.
+* Optimize your design to increase throughput and minimize latency.
+Consider optimizations like dataflow, loop unrolling, and pipelining.
+Provide details and trade-offs of design optimizations in your report.
-* Your HLS design must match the golden outputs given in the testbench
+* Your HLS design must match the golden outputs given in the testbench.
-* Demo the project on pyqn board.
-We do not provide jupyter notebooks.
-You are supposed to create necessary python jupyter notebooks for the demo.
+* Demo the project on pynq board.
+This project does not provide an example Jupyter notebook.
+You should create to create a notebook that demos your result.
-* Provide a report (2-3 pages) that explains 1) your designs, your demo details, and different designs you have created.
+* Provide a report that explains: 1) your different optimizations, describes how you decided to interface your HLS IP core, and provides details of your notebook demo.

-Note: For the demo, feel free to change the interface of the top level HLS code, but explain your decisions in your report.
+Note: You can change the interface of the top-level HLS code.
+If you do, you should explain the rationale for these changes in your report.

 5) Submission Procedure
 -----------------------

 You have to submit your code (and only your code, not other files, not HLS project files).
-Your code should have everything in it so that we can synthesize it directly.
+Your code should have everything in it so we can synthesize it directly.
 This means that you should use pragmas in your code, and not use the GUI to insert optimization directives.
-We must be able to only import your source file and directly synthesize it.
+We must be able to import your source file and directly synthesize it.

 You must follow the file structure below.
-We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure it corresponds to the instructions.
+We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure they correspond to the instructions.

-Your repo must contain a folder named "bnn_project" at the top-level.
+Your repo must contain a folder named "bnn_project" at the top level.
 This folder must be organized as follows (similar to previous projects):

 **Contents:**